 Where the school have arrangements to let/hire out buildings to external organisations there need to be arrangements in place to co-ordinate the first aid arrangements with the hirer.
-This is managed by Lesley Ward/Leanne Barker – Admin Officer/Snr Admin Assistant who will ensure that these arrangements are recorded in the lettings/hire agreement.
+This is managed by Lesley Ward Admin Officer or Leanne Barker Snr Admin Assistant in her absence who will ensure that these arrangements are recorded in the lettings/hire agreement.

 The first aid arrangements for school organised trips/visit are included in the risk assessment for each trip.
 These are reviewed for each trip/visit and the level of first-aid provision is reviewed to ensure adequate cover is provided for the trip/visit, and that sufficient cover is retained at the school to cover those who stay at school.

 All accidents requiring first aid treatment are to be recorded with (at least) the following information: